ilyakatz/data-migrate/README.md

 your infamous [Rails blog](http://media.rubyonrails.org/video/rails-0-5.mov) that has posts with many comments.
 After some use, you decide you are going to be a trend setter, and want only one comment per post, and just the text.
-"Frist!" rules the day.
+"Frist!!1!1" rules the day.
 Given that you:
 - write a migration to add a comment column to Post
 - write a migration to move the contents of the first comments to the Post
 - drop the column_id column from Post